shivannis/xandr-docs-public/xandr-docs/articles/invest/export-conversion-pixels.md

 In the Advanced Options section, you can select additional values to include in the pixel tag.

-Select **Use codes** to generate a pixel with your external code (the value you entered when creating the pixel) and your member ID instead of the Xandr pixel ID.
+Select **Use codes** to generate a pixel with your external code (the value you entered when creating the pixel) and your member ID instead of the Microsoft Advertising pixel ID.

 Select **Use a server-side pixel** to generate a URL that you can call, instead of an HTML-based pixel that is placed on a publisher's web page.